dokku/dokku-mongo/README.md

 dokku mongo:backup-set-encryption lolipop
 ```

-### unsets encryption for future backups of the mongo service
+### unset encryption for future backups of the mongo service

 ```shell
 # usage